 Lots and lots of examples.
 Good, bad, edits you’d make, edits you wouldn’t.
 The more examples you provide, the easier it is for the reader to figure out best practices and essential topics.
 We often provide marked-up screen captures showing what we’d change and how:

-Depending on the reader, I might write out basic guidelines for outreach: How much to do and when, who to reach and how.
+Depending on the reader, I might write out basic guidelines for off-page SEO: How much to do and when, who to reach and how.
 Sorry, but there’s absolutely zero chance I’m going to cover that in one or two paragraphs here.
 Plus, hire us.

 Some clients really want governance to be part of their strategy and audit.
 To me, it’s a whole different thing.
 I know that’s not the norm, so I’ll explain: